Microlocal Analysis of Quantum Fields on Curved Spacetimes: Content

-Sect. \ref{sec12} is devoted to the construction of Hadamard states by scattering theory methods.
+Chapter \ref{sec12} is devoted to the construction of Hadamard states by scattering theory methods.
 We consider spacetimes which are asymptotically static at past or future time infinity.
 In this case one can define the {\em in} and {\em out vacuum states}, which are states asymptotic to the vacuum state at past or future time infinity.
-Using the tools from Sects. \ref{sec8}, \ref{sec9} we prove that these states are Hadamard states.
+Using the tools from Chapters \ref{sec8}, \ref{sec9} we prove that these states are Hadamard states.

-In Sect. \ref{sec13} we discuss the notion of {\em Feynman inverses}.
+In Chapter \ref{sec13} we discuss the notion of {\em Feynman inverses}.
 It is known that a Klein-Gordon operator on a globally hyperbolic spacetime admits {\em Feynman parametrices}, which are unique modulo smoothing operators and characterized by the wavefront set of its distributional kernels.
 One can ask if one can also define a unique, canonical true inverse, having the correct wavefront set.
 We give a positive answer to this question on spacetimes which are {\em asymptotically Minkowski}.

-Sect. \ref{sec15} is devoted to the quantization of {\em Dirac equation} and to the definition of Hadamard states for Dirac quantum fields.
-The Dirac equation on a curved spacetime describes an electron-positron field which is {\em fermionic} field, and the CCR $*$-algebra for the Klein-Gordon field has to be replaced by a CAR $*$-algebra.
-Apart from this difference the theory for fermionic fields is quite parallel to the bosonic case.
+Chapter \ref{sec15} is devoted to the quantization of the {\em Dirac equation} and to the definition of Hadamard states for Dirac quantum fields.
+The Dirac equation on a curved spacetime describes an electron-positron field which is a {\em fermionic} field, and the CCR $*$-algebra for the Klein-Gordon field has to be replaced by a CAR $*$-algebra.
+Apart from this difference, the theory for fermionic fields is quite parallel to the bosonic case.
 We also describe the quantization of the {\em Weyl equation}, which originally was thought to describe massless neutrinos.

-\subsubsection{Acknowledgments}
+\subsection{Acknowledgments}